Australia So Much to See

 HomeLists and Links > Nature in Australia > Alphabetical Wildflower Index > Wildflowers P-6

-Red and white orchid, several flowers along upright stem which comes from on flat leave on the ground.
-A frilly red and white labellum (tongue) is hidden under the beak.
+Red and white orchid, several flowers along upright stem which comes from one flat leaf on the ground.
+A frilly red and white labellum (tongue) with tip curled under is hidden under the beak (top petal curves forward with a long point to form this covering beak).
+Flowers turn black when flowering finishes.

 Late Winter